PSV Sizing for Fire Cases: Is a dynamic model worth the time?

 Effectively, the wetted area increases (it's higher than at operating conditions), therefore the heat flow is higher than predicted with a constant wetted area model.
 This would mean a higher relief flow than produced by the steady-state model, however, after some time, the liquid vaporizes, and the level decreases start to decrease.
 This is less relief flow than predicted by the steady-state model.
 On average, these two effects are almost cancelled out and in the end, the results for both models look very similar.
 In fact, the net effect of considering a transient wetted area model is a higher relief flow, which leads to a higher required relief area.
 Of course, the extent of this behaviour cannot be generalized and must be verified on a case basis.

 Table 1.
 Comparison of key results for the cases analyzed in this study.

 Dynamics Improved HT (2)

 for G Orifice

 Another popular approach used by process engineers is considered in case (4).
-This method is based in Section 126.96.36.199.4.4 from API 521 (alternative methods).
-It consists of a quasi steady-state simulation, in which first the vessel pressure is increased at constant volume, and then the temperature is increased in small time steps along with partial vapor return.
-This method is also known as multi-stage flash simulation with partial vapor return.
+This method is based on Section 126.96.36.199.4.4 from API 521 (alternative methods).
+It consists of a quasi-steady-state simulation, in which first the vessel pressure is increased at constant volume, and then the temperature is increased in small time steps along with partial vapour return.
+This method is also known as multi-stage flash simulation with partial vapour return.